-Amounts reported in the accompanying Schedule for the Emergency Food Assistance Program represent noncash assistance in the form of food commodities.
+Amounts from the Emergency Food Assistance Program included on the accompanying Schedule of Expenditures of Federal Awards represent noncash assistance in the form of food commodities.

 NOTE 4 - INDIRECT COST

 Expenditures included in the Schedule represent both direct costs and indirect costs.
 Instead of using the 10% de minimus indirect cost rate allowed under the Uniform Guidance, CFC's indirect costs are based on an indirect cost allocation plan that has been agreed upon and approved by the applicable grantor.